 HCHO is one of the most significant VOCs in the atmosphere (Lei et al., 2009), and it acts as a critical precursor driving O3 formation through atmospheric photochemical reactions (Hassan et al., 2018; Luecken et al., 2012).
-HCHO originates from diverse sources, including fossil fuel combustion (Ho et al., 2012; Schauer et al., 2002), biomass burning (Carlier et al., 1986; Lee et al., 1997), transportation from, and industrial activities (Buzcu Guven and Olaguer, 2011).
+HCHO originates from diverse sources, including fossil fuel combustion (Ho et al., 2012; Schauer et al., 2002), biomass burning (Carlier et al., 1986; Lee et al., 1997), transportation, and industrial activities (Buzcu Guven and Olaguer, 2011).
 Additionally, it can form in the atmosphere through the oxidation of biogenic VOCs, further amplifying its concentration variability (Altshuller, 1993; Carter, 1995; Seinfeld et al., 1998).
-Figure 8 presents the total averaged vertical profiles of HCHO from 2019 to 2023.
+Figure 9 presents the total averaged vertical profiles of HCHO from 2019 to 2023.
 Similar to NO2, the vertical profiles of HCHO at some sites exhibit an exponential decay pattern, with the highest concentrations in the lower boundary layer.
 At certain locations, however, HCHO peaks appear at altitudes of 100-200 m.
 The GIG site in South China experiences elevated HCHO concentrations, driven by high temperature and humidity levels combined with intense solar radiation, which enhance the photolysis of biogenic VOCs (Cheng et al., 2014; Ho et al., 2002).
-Figures S20-S23 illustrate the seasonal averaged vertical profiles of HCHO.
+Figures S17-S20 illustrate the seasonal averaged vertical profiles of HCHO.
 The ratios of the middle to lower boundary layer HCHO concentrations of the total, spring, summer, autumn, and winter averaged profiles are 77.33%, 83.32%, 76.65%, 74.75%, and 69.28%, respectively.
 At upper layers, the ratios decrease to 54.34%, 59.59%, 53.23%, 52.66%, and 48.60%, respectively.
-The nearsurface HCHO concentrations during spring, summer, autumn, and winter account for 21.52%, 35.34%, 24.30%, and 18.84% of the seasonal total averages, with peak concentrations observed in summer.
+The near-surface HCHO concentrations during spring, summer, autumn, and winter account for 21.52%, 35.34%, 24.30%, and 18.84% of the seasonal total averages, with peak concentrations observed in summer.
 In Northern China, low temperatures and weak solar radiation in winter limit photochemical reactions, resulting in HCHO production being dominated by primary emissions (Cerón et al., 2007).
 The presence of temperature inversions in winter further inhibits vertical dispersion, leading to typical vertical profiles with concentrations concentrated near the surface.
 In contrast, summer observes enhanced solar radiation and active photochemical reactions, driving elevated HCHO concentrations (Huang et al., 2008).

-Figure 9 illustrates the diurnal variation of total averaged HCHO vertical profiles.
+Figure 10 illustrates the diurnal variation of total averaged HCHO vertical profiles.
 Starting at 08:00 BJT, HCHO concentrations increase and reach the first peak between 11:00 and 13:00 BJT.
 In the afternoon, the boundary layer rises and vertical mixing intensifies, leading to a decline in HCHO concentrations.
-From 17:00 BJT, HCHO concentrations begin to rise again, peaking at 18:00 BJT, likely due to the lowering of the boundary layer (Franco et al., 2016).
-At certain suburban and rural sites, high vegetation coverage leads to substantial emissions of volatile organic compounds (VOCs) (Cao et al., 2022), which undergo photochemical reactions to produce HCHO, resulting in its accumulation over time (Nussbaumer et al., 2021).
-In the evening, the weakening of HCHO photolysis reduces its consumption, combined with the decrease in boundary layer height that limits dispersion, further enhances the concentration peak (Biswas et al., 2020).
+From 17:00 BJT, HCHO concentrations rise again, peaking at 18:00 BJT, likely due to vehicular emissions during evening rush hours (Hu et al., 2014).
 At the SLS site, elevated HCHO levels are observed between 08:00 and 09:00 BJT.
 This may be attributed to strong morning solar radiation on the plateau, coupled with stable nighttime atmospheric conditions and morning inversion layers at high altitudes, which promote the accumulation of HCHO and its precursors near the surface and initiate early photochemical reactions, resulting in a concentration peak.
-Figures S24-S27 present the seasonal averaged diurnal variation of HCHO vertical profiles.
+Figures S21-S24 present the seasonal averaged diurnal variation of HCHO vertical profiles.
 During summer, most sites exhibit Gaussian-shaped diurnal profiles, with concentrations peaking in the high noon, driven by active photochemical reactions under intense solar radiation (Hong et al., 2021; Gao et al., 2023).
 In winter, some sites show elevated HCHO concentrations in the morning, likely due to the accumulation of HCHO precursors near the surface under temperature inversion conditions.
 Upon exposure to solar radiation, rapid photochemical reactions lead to a sharp increase in HCHO concentrations (Wei et al., 2023).

-Figure 8.
+Figure 9.
 Total averaged HCHO vertical profiles during 2019-2023.